Opium production in Myanmar: Eradication programme

 In 2000, the Yunnan provincial government of China established a poppy substitution development program for Myanmar.
-Yunnan subsidized Chinese businesses to cultivate cash crops like rubber and banana in Myanmar and allow for their importation to China without tariffs.
-The program reduced poppy cultivation in Myanmar but reception was mixed because most of the economic benefits flowed to Chinese businesses.
+Yunnan subsidized Chinese businesses to cultivate cash crops like rubber and banana in Myanmar and allowed for their importation to China without tariffs.
+The program reduced poppy cultivation in Myanmar, but the reception was mixed because most of the economic benefits flowed to Chinese businesses.

 With the establishment of the democratic government after the rule of a military junta, there is hope that opium eradication would be a serious public policy.
-The new government has taken steps to reform the system, but the ground situation is otherwise as there is an upsurge in its production and this is attributed in a report by the UN as due to "the resurgence in opium production in Southeast Asia is the demand for opiates, both locally and in the region in general".
+The new government has taken steps to reform the system, but the ground situation is otherwise, as there is an upsurge in its production and this is attributed in a report by the UN as due to "the resurgence in opium production in Southeast Asia is the demand for opiates, both locally and in the region in general".

-Government reports claim that in 2012, a fourfold increase of elimination of poppy fields has been effected, amounting to 24,000 hectares of poppy fields.
+Government reports claim that in 2012, a fourfold increase in the elimination of poppy fields was effected, amounting to 24,000 hectares of poppy fields.
 In 2012, land poppy cultivation increased 17 percent, the highest increase in eight years.
-UNODC data indicates that after a peak in 2011 to 2012 (23,718 hectares), the results of eradication efforts declined, and in 2023 to 2024 just 2,502 hectares of cultivation were eradicated.
+UNODC data indicate that after a peak in 2011 to 2012 (23,718 hectares), the results of eradication efforts declined, and in 2023 to 2024, just 2,502 hectares of cultivation were eradicated.